akka/akka/akka-docs/intro/getting-started.rst

 Using a build tool
 ------------------

 Akka can be used with build tools that support Maven repositories.
-The Akka Maven repository can be found at `<http://akka.io/repository>`_.
+The Akka Maven repository can be found at `<http://akka.io/repository>`_ and Typesafe provides `<http://repo.typesafe.com/typesafe/releases/>`_ that proxies several other repositories, including akka.io.

 Using Akka with Maven
 ---------------------